Common periwinkle: Description

 The shell is broadly ovate, thick, and sharply pointed except when eroded.
 The shell contains six to seven whorls with some fine threads and wrinkles.
 The color varies from grayish to gray-brown, often with dark spiral bands.
 The base of the columella is white.
 The shell lacks an umbilicus.
 The white outer lip is sometimes checkered with brown patches.
 The inside of the shell is chocolate brown.

 The width of the shell ranges from 10 to 12 mm at maturity, with an average length of 16 to 38 mm.
 Shell height can reach up to 30 to 52 mm, The length is measured from the end of the aperture to the apex.
 The height is measured by placing the shell with the aperture flat on a surface and measuring vertically.

-Littorina littorea can be highly variable in phenotype, with several different morphs known.
+L. littorea can be highly variable in phenotype, with several different morphs known.
 Its phenotypic variations may be indicative of speciation, as opposed to phenotypic plasticity.
 This is of particular importance to evolutionary biology, as it may represent an opportunity to observe a transitional phase in the evolution of an organism.